dan-nagle/h2m/README.txt

 http://releases.llvm.org/4.0.0/cfe-4.0.0.src.tar.xz
 This option will be ignored if -download is not specified.

--TOOLS_URL [url]	Option to specify an alternative path to the download location for the extra clang tools.
-The default URL is:
+-install_h2m		Option to request an installation of the h2m binary to a specified directory.
+The default is /usr/local/bin.

+-INSTALL_H2M_DIR [path]		Option to specify a different directory to install the h2m binary.
+A path relative to the current directory can be supplied, but an absoulte path is recommended.

 Troubleshooting